Close

 When a nursing home breaks your trust and neglects your loved one, it’s important to hold the facility accountable.
 To do so, families need to learn how to prove nursing home negligence in Texas.

-Victims’ families can do a lot in helping their attorney prove fault in a Texas nursing home negligence lawsuit.
+Victims’ families can do a lot to help their attorney prove fault in a Texas nursing home negligence lawsuit.
 When you see visible signs of neglect, take photos.
 Report the abuse and get your loved one the medical attention they need.
 Next, remove them from the negligent facility.
 Once you hire an attorney, they will use all of this evidence to prove a nursing home’s negligence.
 Your lawyer will also prove fault by showing that a facility owed a victim a duty of care and breached it, causing damages to your loved one.

 How to Help Prove Your Texas Nursing Home Negligence Claim